-In celebration not only of Final Fantasy X's 20th anniversary, but also Final Fantasy IV's 30th anniversary (both Japanese launches), we're republishing this reader-ranked list of all the mainline Final Fantasy games available on Nintendo consoles.
+In celebration of Final Fantasy VII's 25th anniversary, we're republishing this reader-ranked list of the best games in the series (available on Nintendo consoles, that is).

 With over three decades-worth of titles to its name, this long-running and celebrated RPG franchise has a title to get Simpsons lawyer Lionel Hutz hot under the collar.
 The Final Fantasy series has fifteen mainline entries to its name (with number XVI in the works, of course), plus a bewildering host of spin-offs, side stories, sequels, crossovers, remakes and more that form one of gaming's biggest juggernaut franchises.
 Nope, there's no 'finale' in sight at all with this one.

 We asked Nintendo Life readers for their help in rating all the mainline games that have appeared on Nintendo consoles.
 It's no small task, that's for sure, with twelve of the fifteen mainline games currently available to play on Nintendo consoles (okay, eleven-and-a-half; the Pocket Edition of Final Fantasy XV isn't really the Full Monty and its position in the list below comes as no surprise).

 The influx of Switch ports for the later 3D games means that Nintendo gamers can now enjoy the majority of the series, with only XIII, MMORPGs XI and XIV, and XV (in its full form) absent from the mainline lineup.
 We discuss in the list below the various versions of each title — they can be pricey to pick up these days, but who can put a price on this incredible series?

 Remember that the order below is updated in real time according the each game's corresponding User Rating.
 Therefore, it's entirely possible to influence the ranking even as you read this.
 Simply click on the 'star' game you wish to rate and assign a score.